ibm-cloud-docs/vpc/backup_service_vpc_restore.md

 The performance of boot and data volumes is initially degraded when data is restored from a snapshot.
 Performance degradation occurs during the restoration because your data is copied from {{site.data.keyword.cos_full}} to {{site.data.keyword.block_storage_is_short}} in the background.
 After the restoration process is complete, you can realize full IOPS on the new volume.

-### Performance considerations when a bootable backup snapshot is used to provision an instance
+### Performance impact when a bootable backup snapshot is used to provision an instance
 {: #baas-boot-perf}

 Before you select a backup snapshot of a boot volume to provision an instance, consider the following points: